-PM Modi to launch projects, address rallies in Assam, Arunachal Pradesh, Tripura today
+PM Modi in Northeast Updates: Previous govts neglected Arunachal for decades, says PM Modi

 Prime Minister will also lay the foundation stone of Sela Tunnel in Arunachal Pradesh.
 It will provide all-weather connectivity to Tawang Valley for civilians as well as security forces throughout the year.
 The tunnel will reduce travel time to Tawang by an hour and boost tourism and related economic activities in the region.

-Also, PM Modi will dedicate a new TV Channel DD Arun Prabha for Arunachal Pradesh at Itanagar.
+Also, PM Modi will dedicate a new TV Channel DD Arun Prabha at Itanagar.
 The channel will be the 24th channel operated by Doordarshan.

 Also read: First time a CM sat on Dharna to protect looters, says PM Modi; Mamata hits back